Gandhar9/odin-recipies/README.md

 # odin-recipies
-A Project for THE ODIN PROJECT
+This is A Project for THE ODIN PROJECT.
+After this project I'll be able to learn the basic HTML tags.